 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Holy Martyr Theodotus is commemorated on May 18.
-He was an innkeeper, and lived during the reign of the emperor Diocletian, whose persecution of Christians was the bloodiest of all, in the late third century.
+The Holy Martyr Theodotus was an innkeeper who lived during the third-century reign of the emperor Diocletian, whose persecution of Christians was the bloodiest of all.

 Theodotus' inn was a secret refuge for Christians fleeing arrest and probable torture and death.
 It also served as a kind of way station, from which Theodotus guided his secret guests to safe places in the mountains.
 Then he provided food and the other basic necessities.
 He also secretly retrieved the bodies of martyred Christians so he could bury them decently.